Drolma Centre’s COVID-19 Information & Guidance

 If you have any other queries or concerns please CONTACT US.

-All our weekly classes, half-day and day courses are now online.
+All our weekly classes and courses are now online.

 We will continue to monitor government advice and guidelines regarding the opening of the Centre.